BBVA/patton/docs/source/server_configuration.rst

 By default Patton-Serve will listen at **port 8000**.

-To check all the options for Patton-Serve you can type:
+To check for all the options and their defaults that Patton-Server provides you can type:

 .. code-block:: console